ldj01/e-s-t/src/README.txt

        $LST_AUX_DIR  - Where the input grib files are archived.

-       $MODTRAN_PATH - Where the MODTRAN executable file is located and where the "DATA" subdiectory exists.
+       $MODTRAN_PATH - Where the MODTRAN executable file is located.

+       $MODTRAN_DATA_DIR - Exactly the "path/to/DATA" diectory.

-2. Executables needed in the $PATH: lst do_lst.py wgrib
+2. Executables needed in the $PATH: lst do_lst.py lst_extract_modtran_results.py

-3. New tools to be added to the system.
+3. New tools to be added to the system and path.
    MODTRAN x.x.x
    wgrib